Asylum seeker released in error seen in London area, police say

 Shadow home secretary Chris Philp said Kebatu’s release was “staggering incompetence” and called for a public inquiry.

-The Greater Anglia train stopped at Shenfield and Stratford before arriving at London Liverpool Street at 13.18pm, according to Trainline data.

-It is understood Kebatu was accidentally freed on Friday morning at HMP Chelmsford.
+Reform UK leader Nigel Farage said of the error: “Britain is broken.”

-A prison officer has been taken off duties to discharge prisoners while an investigation is under way.
+A prison officer has been taken off duties to discharge prisoners while an investigation takes place.

 A Prison Service spokesman said: “Public protection is our top priority and we have launched an investigation into this incident.”

-In the 12 months leading up to March this year, 262 prisoners were released in error in England and Wales, according to the prison service’s annual digest.
+In the 12 months to March this year, 262 prisoners were released in error in England and Wales, according to the prison service’s annual digest.

 “This is a 128% increase from 115 the previous year, and the highest in the time series,” the report said.